-The Schwab team is interested in developing tools for the 3D correlation of data generated by fluorescent imaging and by electron microscopy.
+The Schwab team is developing tools for the 3D correlation of data generated by multiple imaging modalities, such as fluorescence microscopy, X-ray imaging and electron microscopy.

 Previous and current research

 Correlative light and electron microscopy (CLEM) is a set of techniques that allow data acquisition with both imaging modalities on a single object.
 It is a growing field that now includes a large variety of strategies, and reaches a high degree of precision, even in complex biological models.
 One common challenge when trying to combine imaging modalities on the same sample is to identify spacial cues (external or internal) to track single objects when switching from light microscopy (LM) to electron microscopy (EM).

 In cultured cells, substrates with a coordinate system can be utilised to precisely record the position of cells.
 Commercial substrates were used in the team's collaboration with the Bartenschlager group to visualise the viral infection of cells at the ultrastructural level (Chatel-Chaix et al. 2016, Cortese et al. 2017).
 Currently, we are exploiting these approaches to develop new workflows allowing the study of a higher number of cells (Cosenza et al. 2017).
 The team aims to bring automation to the focused ion beam scanning electron microscope (FIB-SEM) in such a CLEM workflow.